 The COVID-19 pandemic has caused unemployment to reach levels last experienced in the United States during the Great Depression.
 Given the depth and breadth of the COVID-19 recession, economic stimulus and recovery packages will be key to bringing the unemployed back into the workforce and deploying capital throughout the economy.
 The prospect that at least a portion of an economic stimulus plan can simultaneously accomplish climate policy priorities (a “green stimulus”) has drawn considerable interest.

-Join the Center on Global Energy Policy, in partnership with The Breakthrough Institute and Data for Progress, as we discuss the opportunity for climate progress with a green stimulus in the United States following the 2020 election.
+Join the Center on Global Energy Policy, in partnership with The Breakthrough Institute and Data for Progress, hosted a discussion on the opportunity for climate progress with a green stimulus in the United States following the 2020 election.

 - Kendra Pierre-Louis, Climate Reporter, Gimlet